 The third building included in Whatcom Museum’s campus, theÂ Lightcatcher Building at 250 Flora Street, Â was built in 2009.
 It is named for its translucent wall that is 37 feet high and 180 feet long that brings in lots of glorious sunlight.
 The 42,000-square-foot-building integrates natural materials native to the region and is the first museum in Washington designed and registered to LEED Silver-Level specifications.
 The building was needed to provide climate control and security for the rotating schedule of national and international art exhibitions it hosts throughout the year.
 It includes a green roof, rain water recapture system, and eco-bathrooms.
 Part of Lightcatcher is also home to theÂ Family Interactive Gallery (FIG) described in more detail below, a great educational resource to families with children under nine.

 One admission gets you into the Lightcatcher, Old City Hall, and the Syre Education Center when they are open.
-Artifacts Wine Bar, a vendor in the Lightcatcher Building, allows for a refreshment on site.

 Family Interactive Gallery (FIG)